cloudfoundry/bosh-azure-cpi-release/docs/advanced/application-gateway/README.md

 # 3 Configuration Steps

-1. Deploy your basic Cloud Foundry following this guidance: https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/blob/master/docs/guidance.md
+1. Deploy your basic Cloud Foundry following the [guidance](../../guidance.md).

   >**NOTE:** **DO NOT** remove HAProxy in your manifest, see [known issues](#known-issues) section for details.